 Another argument about Trigun deconstructing the technical pacifist; Vash's philosophy means he must always Save the Villain, even when the villain in question is a monster who has gone so far past the Moral Event Horizon that most would happily argue that he warrants nothing more than being put down like a rabid animal.
 The series also invites one to consider whether or not Vash is ultimately responsible for all the deaths that Knives commits, simply because Vash refuses to stop him if it means shooting him, and implies that Vash's arguments for being a pacifist are, ultimately, just as childish and naive as the ones Knives uses to justify his Kill All Humans rampage.

-The biggest scene that can be said to argue for Trigun deconstructing Vash's pacifist stance is the story of what happened after the July 5th incident.
+In the anime, the biggest scene that can be said to argue for Trigun deconstructing Vash's pacifist stance is the story of what happened after the July 5th incident.
 Yes, Vash somehow managed to redirect his Angel Arm so that nobody was killed, but the city itself was destroyed... leaving the entire populace stranded in the middle of the desert with no food, water or shelter.
 Hundreds of thousands of people died a slow, agonising death, or were murdered over meager supplies, all because Vash regard Accidental Collateral Damage as meaningless compared to human lives.

 Able Nightroad of Trinity Blood is a priest who explains to everyone he meets that both vampires and humans are God's creatures and that despite any atrocities one may have committed no one deserves to be killed.
 But he also has to eat...